UVP-Tools/UVP-Tools/README.md

     Note: If you want to know what the install script has done, run the sh -x install command to print script execution information, or read through the script.

+  After the UVP Tools installation script has been installed successfully, run the following command to start the UVP Tools service.

+        service uvp-monitor start

+    Note: If the uvp-monitor service start failed, you should restart your VM to start service.

 What can you do if a problem is encountered?
   1. Briefly describe your problem.
 An one-line summary is recommended.
   2. Describe your problem in detail, including environments, log information, and automatic handling of the problem.